Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Details on Experiment Setting

 \subsection{Hyperparameter Settings}

 Here we provide the details of parameter settings.
-For a fair comparison, we use the default hyperparameter settings for all methods on all datasets.
-For the ImageNet dataset, Decoupling method uses ResNeXt-50 for 90 epochs training as the backbone, Stochastic Gradient Descent (SGD) optimizer with momentum 0.9, the batch size is 512, and learnable weight scaling (LWS) retrain 10epochs; TDE method uses ResNeXt-50 for 90 epochs training as backbone, the hyperparameter of SGD is set to 0.9, the batch size is 512; MiSLAS method uses ResNet50 and cosine learning rate schedule.
-For iNaturalist dataset, Decoupling method uses ResNet-152 for 200 epochs training as backbone, SGD optimizer with momentum 0.9, the batch size is 512, LWS retrain 10epochs; TDE method uses ResNeXt-50 for 90 epochs training, SGD optimizer with momentum 0.9, the batch size is 512; MiSLAS method uses ResNet50 and cosine learning rate schedule.
-For Place365 dataset, Decoupling method uses ResNet-152 for 200 epochs as backbone, SGD optimizer with momentum 0.9, the batch size is set to 512, learnable weight scaling retrain 10epochs; TDE method utilizes ResNeXt-50 for 90epochs, SGD optimizer with momentum 0.9, the batch size is 512; MiSLAS method uses ResNet-152 and cosine learning rate schedule.
-For Cifar 10-LT and Cifar 100-LT datasets, Decoupling uses ResNet-32 as backbone for 200 epochs training; TDE method uses ResNet-32 for 200 epochs; MiSLAS uses ResNet-32 for 200epoch.
+We implement X-Transformer, XR-Transformer, and XR-Linear by applying the best hyperparameter settings from their original papers.
+In particular, for XR-Linear, we set the number of clusters (\ie, beam size) predicted by the matcher to 10 and chose teacher-forced negation as the hard negation sampling scheme.
+We implement all experiments in PyTorch and use ResNet-50 for ImageNet-LT dataset, ResNet-152 for Places-LT dataset, ResNet-50 for iNatural 2018 dataset, and ResNet-32 for CIFAR 10-LT and CIFAR 100-LT as the backbones for all methods.
+For method-related hyperparameters, we use the default settings for all methods on all datasets following the original papers.
 For GraphSMOTE, we set the weight of edge reconstruction loss to $1e-6$ as in the original paper.
 For LTE4G, we adopt the best hyperparameter settings reported in the paper.
-For Tail-GNN, we set the degree threshold to 5 (\ie., nodes having a degree of no more than 5 are regarded as tail nodes), which is the default value in.
+For Tail-GNN, we set the degree threshold to 5 (\ie, nodes having a degree of no more than 5 are regarded as tail nodes), which is the default value in the original paper.